polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/create-your-first-substrate-chain/setup.md

 ## Compiling Substrate

 Once the prerequisites are installed, you can use Git to clone the Substrate Developer Hub Node Template, which serves as a good starting point for building on Substrate.
+Further more, you may want to try [sup](https://github.com/clearloop/sup) which is a substrate package manager to init or upgrade your Node Template in command-line.

 1. Clone the Node Template (version `v2.0.0`).